-Use a thermometer with a temperature range from 50 to 500°F with maximum 25°F increments with a minimum dial diameter of 2 inches.
+Use a thermometer with a temperature range from 50 to 500°F, no greater than 25°F increments, and a minimum dial diameter of two inches.

-Locate the thermometer near the midpoint in length and within the middle third of the height of the tank, or as specified by the manufacturer (if in a safe and easily accessible location).
+Locate the thermometer near the midpoint of the tank's length and within the middle third of the tank's height, or as specified by the manufacturer (if in a safe and easily accessible location).
 Enclose the thermometer in a well with a protective window or by other means as necessary to keep the instrument clean and in the proper working condition.